Researcher interacting with two children seated at a table reaching towards a box. A video camera is in the corner.

-Graduates of the department pursue a variety of academic, government, and private sector careers.
+Graduates of the department pursue a variety of academic, government, and private-sector careers.
 They may be found across the United States in departments of educational policy studies and educational foundations, and other departments within schools of education; in organizations dedicated to educational research; in government and foundation work; and, in many other countries, in both higher education and ministries of education.

 Beyond the department, other faculty at the University of Wisconsin–Madison study educational policy.
 They may be found, for example, in the Department of Educational Leadership and Policy Analysis, in the Robert M. La Follette School of Public Affairs, and in the Wisconsin Center For Education Research (WCER).
 Over the years, WCER projects have provided valuable research and employment opportunities to EPS students.

 The department's graduate students are diverse.
-They come with a wide range of backgrounds in education and in the liberal arts.
+They come with a wide range of backgrounds in education and the liberal arts.
 They vary in age, ethnicity, and social background, as well as prior practical and educational experience.
 Students thus provide a resource for one another's scholarly development.
 Some ED POL courses are cross-listed in the College of Letters & Science; others are cross-listed with other departments in the School of Education.
 They consequently attract students who approach material with a broad range of intellectual perspectives and complementary knowledge.

 Despite the variety structured into the program, the multidisciplinary backgrounds of faculty, and the diversity of students, the small size of the department often leads to closer ties between students and faculty than are possible in most larger departments.
 Doctoral students generally come to know several faculty well and have an opportunity to work closely together.